nhootan-zz/Arvand2011/README.md

 ## References

 1. Hootan Nakhost.
 Random Walk Planning: Theory, Practice, and Application.
 PhD thesis, University of Alberta, 2013.
-2. Hootan Nakhost, and Martin Mu ̈ller.
+2. Hootan Nakhost, and Martin M&uuml;ller.
 Towards a second generation random walk planner: an experimental exploration.
 Proceedings of the 23rd International Joint Conference on Artificial Intelligence (IJCAI'13), 2013.
-3. Hootan Nakhost and Martin Mu ̈ller, Monte-Carlo Exploration for Deterministic Planning.
+3. Hootan Nakhost and Martin M&uuml;ller, Monte-Carlo Exploration for Deterministic Planning.
 Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI’09), 2009.